-- 1. OFCOM, in accordance with sections 48(2) and 86(1) of the Act, hereby make the following proposals for the modification and setting of SMP services conditions by reference to market power determinations proposed or made in relation to markets in which OFCOM are satisfied there has been no material change since those determinations were proposed or made. - 2.
-The proposals contained in this Notification are further to the market power determinations made in Notifications under section 79 of the Act by the Director on 28 November 2003 whereby BT was determined to have significant market power in the following markets: - (a) call origination on fixed public narrowband networks in the UK excluding the Hull Area: - (b) local-tandem conveyance and transit on fixed public telephone networks in the UK excluding the Hull Area; - (c) inter-tandem conveyance and transit on fixed public telephone networks in the UK excluding the Hull Area; - (d) single transit on fixed public narrowband networks in the UK excluding the Hull Area; and - (e) fixed geographic call termination provided by BT. - 3.
+- 1. OFCOM, in accordance with sections 48(1) and 86 of the Act, hereby make the following modifications to an SMP services condition, and set the following SMP services condition, by reference to market power determinations made in relation to markets in which OFCOM are satisfied there has been no material change since those determinations were made. - 2.
+The measures contained in this Notification are further to the market power determinations made in Notifications under section 79 of the Act by the Director on 28 November 2003 whereby BT was determined to have significant market power in the following markets:

+- (a) call origination on fixed public narrowband networks in the UK excluding the Hull Area: - (b) local-tandem conveyance and transit on fixed public telephone networks in the UK excluding the Hull Area; - (c) inter-tandem conveyance and transit on fixed public telephone networks in the UK excluding the Hull Area; - (d) single transit on fixed public narrowband networks in the UK excluding the Hull Area; and - (e) fixed geographic call termination provided by BT. - 3.
 By virtue of the Transitional Provisions, the market power determinations made by the Director referred to in paragraph 2 are to have effect as if made by OFCOM. - 4.
 As a result of, amongst other things, the market power determinations referred to in paragraph 2, BT has been subjected to a number of SMP services conditions, including SMP services condition AA4.
-OFCOM are proposing to modify SMP services condition AA4 in respect of its application to BT in the market listed at subparagraph (a) of paragraph 2 as set out in Schedule 1 to this Notification. - 5.
-OFCOM are proposing to set SMP services condition PA1 so as to apply to BT in each of the markets listed at subparagraphs (a) to (e) of paragraph 2 as set out in Schedule 2 to this Notification. - 6.
-The effect of, and OFCOM's reasons for making, the proposals referred to in paragraphs 4 and 5 above are set out at Sections 6 and 7 respectively of the explanatory statement published with this Notification.

-- 7. OFCOM consider that the proposals referred to in paragraphs 4 and 5 above comply with the requirements of sections 45 to 50 and sections 78 to 92 of the Act, as appropriate and relevant to each of the proposals. - 8.
-In making the proposals set out in this Notification, OFCOM have considered and acted in accordance with their general duties in section 3 of the Act and the six Community requirements in section 4 of the Act. - 9.
-Representations may be made to OFCOM about the proposals set out in this Notification and the accompanying explanatory statement by 5 July 2004. - 10.
-Copies of this Notification and the accompanying explanatory statement have been sent to the Secretary of State in accordance with section 50(1)(a), and to the European Commission and the regulatory authorities of every other Member State in accordance with section 50(3) of the Act. - 11.
-In this Notification (not including the Schedules) - - (a) 'the Act' means the Communications Act 2003; - (b) 'BT' means British Telecommunications plc, whose registered company number is 1800000, and any British Telecommunications plc subsidiary or holding company, or any subsidiary of that holding company, all as defined by Section 736 of the Companies Act 1985 as amended by the Companies Act 1989: - (c) 'the Director' means the Director-General of Telecommunications as appointed under section 1 of the Telecommunications Act 1984; - (d) 'OFCOM' means the Office of Communications: - (e) 'Transitional Provisions' means sections 408 and 411 of the Act, the Communications Act 2003 (Commencement No.1) Order 2003 and the Office of Communications Act 2002 (Commencement No.3) and Communications Act 2003 (Commencement No 2) Order 2003; and - (f) except as otherwise defined in this Notification, words or expressions used shall have the same meaning as in the Act.
+OFCOM are modifying SMP services condition AA4 in respect of its application to BT in the market listed at subparagraph (a) of paragraph 2 as set out in Schedule 1 to this Notification. - 5.
+OFCOM are setting SMP services condition PA1 so as to apply to BT in each of the markets listed at subparagraphs (a) to (e) of paragraph 2 as set out in Schedule 2 to this Notification. - 6.
+OFCOM consider that the measures referred to in paragraphs 4 and 5 above comply with the requirements of sections 45 to 50 and sections 78 to 92 of the Act, as appropriate and relevant to each of the measures. - 7.
+In taking the measures set out in this Notification, OFCOM have considered and acted in accordance with their general duties in section 3 of the Act and the six Community requirements in section 4 of the Act. - 8.
+Copies of this Notification and the accompanying explanatory statement have been sent to the Secretary of State in accordance with section 50(1)(a), and to the European Commission in accordance with section 50(2) of the Act. - 9.
+In this Notification (not including the Schedules) - - (a) 'the Act' means the Communications Act 2003: - (b) 'BT' means British Telecommunications plc, whose registered company number is 1800000, and any British Telecommunications plc subsidiary or holding company, or any subsidiary of that holding company, all as defined by Section 736 of the Companies Act 1985 as amended by the Companies Act 1989; - (c) 'the Director' means the Director-General of Telecommunications as appointed under section 1 of the Telecommunications Act 1984; - (d) 'OFCOM' means the Office of Communications;

+- (e) 'Transitional Provisions' means sections 408 and 411 of the Act, the Communications Act 2003 (Commencement No.1) Order 2003 and the Office of Communications Act 2002 (Commencement No.3) and Communications Act 2003 (Commencement No.2) Order 2003; and - (f) except as otherwise defined in this Notification, words or expressions used shall have the same meaning as in the Act.